Audience for Trump-Biden debate falls short of 2016 record

-LOS ANGELES (Reuters) - The first U.S. presidential debate between Republican President Donald Trump and Democratic rival Joe Biden attracted a smaller television audience than the record set four years ago, according to Nielsen data released on Wednesday.
+LOS ANGELES (Reuters) - The first U.S. presidential debate between Republican President Donald Trump and Democratic rival Joe Biden attracted 13% fewer television viewers than the record-setting one four years ago, according to Nielsen data released on Wednesday.

-An estimated 73.1 million people tuned in to the chaotic face-off on Tuesday night across 16 networks, below the record 84 million viewers who watched Trump debate former first lady Hillary Clinton, his rival in the 2016 election.
+An estimated 73.1 million people tuned in to the chaotic face-off on Tuesday night across 16 networks, down from the 84 million who watched the first debate between Trump and Democratic rival Hillary Clinton in 2016.
+That matchup had the highest total viewership in 60 years of U.S. presidential debates.

-During 90 minutes marked by personal insults and Trump’s repeated interruptions, the candidates battled fiercely over the president’s record on the coronavirus pandemic, healthcare and the economy.
+During 90 minutes marked by personal insults and Trump’s repeated interruptions, Trump and Biden battled over the president’s record on the coronavirus pandemic, healthcare and the economy.

-The Nielsen numbers include people watching at home and at such venues as bars and restaurants.
+The Nielsen numbers included people watching at home and at such venues as bars and restaurants.
 It also included some digital viewership through televisions connected to the Internet.

 The figures do not capture the full extent of online viewing, which has grown in popularity as traditional TV audiences decline.
 The debate was streamed live on Twitter, YouTube, network websites and other digital platforms.

+Some people may have skipped the debate because Trump and Biden, a former vice president and senator, are well known to voters, Schroeder said.
+Living amid the coronavirus pandemic and other challenges also may have made the debate unappealing, he said.

+“There is a lot of heavy stuff going on, and people are emotionally spent,” Schroeder said.
+“The prospect of watching something that makes you feel worse is not enticing to a lot of people.”

-Fox News Channel FOXA.O attracted the biggest audience of any single network with 17.8 million viewers.
+Fox News Channel FOXA.O attracted the biggest debate audience of any single network on Tuesday, with 17.8 million viewers.
 The event, the first of three presidential debates before the Nov.
 3 election, was moderated by Fox News host Chris Wallace.

 The group that manages U.S. presidential election debates said on Wednesday it would take steps to bring order to the final two contests between Trump and Biden, which are scheduled for Oct.
 15 and Oct.
 22.